alert

 The purpose of this plan is to continue the established framework for reducing deer damage to watershed forests and surrounding property, given the lack of native canopy species recruitment and documented depredation to adjacent landscaping and agriculture.
 Although these managed hunts are not designed as a recreational opportunity, it is important to note that public interest and participation in our Program is very high.
 The Program is a management tool in areas where deer have exceeded the carrying capacity of the available habitat.

-For the 2022 deer hunting season, WSSC Water will only be conducting six(6) Managed Deer Hunts.
+For the 2023 deer hunting season, WSSC Water will only be conducting two(2) Managed Deer Hunts.

-These hunts (shotgun only) are Disabled Veterans on Saturday, October 29; Youth and Women on Saturday, November 5; the 2022 Pilot Deer Population Management Program on Tuesday, November 29, Thursday, December 1, Tuesday, December 6 and Thursday, December 8.
+These hunts (shotgun only) are for Disabled Veterans on Saturday, October 28 and Youth and Women on Saturday, November 4.
+WSSC Water is no longer accepting applications for the Managed Deer Hunts.

 For archery deer hunting information, please review below under WSSC Water Archery Hunting Areas to access archery hunting information and maps displaying archery locations on both reservoirs.

-For assistance regarding these outdoor recreational programs, please email the Patuxent Watershed Manager, Eddie Franceschi at eddie.franceschi@wsscwater.com or manageddeerhunts@wsscwater.com.
+For assistance regarding these outdoor recreational programs, please email the Acting Patuxent Watershed Manager, Jasper Sirk at jasper.sirk@wsscwater.com or manageddeerhunts@wsscwater.com.

 Need